Marker Logo

 Topics.
 This historical marker is listed in this topic list: Entertainment.

 Location.
-40° 23.286′ N, 79° 51.921′ W. Marker is in West Mifflin, Pennsylvania, in Allegheny County.
-Marker can be reached from Kennywood Boulevard.
+This marker has been replaced by another marker nearby.
+It was located near 40° 23.286′ N, 79° 51.921′ W. Marker was in West Mifflin, Pennsylvania, in Allegheny County.
+It could be reached from Kennywood Boulevard.
 Marker is located on the grounds of Kennywood, an amusement park in seasonal operation since 1898.
 Admission fee required.
 Touch for map.
-Marker is at or near this postal address: 4800 Kennywood Boulevard, West Mifflin PA 15122, United States of America.
+Marker was at or near this postal address: 4800 Kennywood Boulevard, West Mifflin PA 15122, United States of America.
 Touch for directions.

 Paid Advertisement